 So if, like me, you love Christmas, then I would recommend making a personalised Christmas sack and stocking.
 You’ll be left with a unique keepsake to be enjoyed for years to come.

-For other Christmas ideas, check out my seasonal section.
+For more ideas, check out my Christmas and New Year section.